webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Stunring.md

 ---
 aliases:
-  - Stunring
+- "Stunring"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Advanced
 - Equipment/Armament
 - Equipment/Science-Fiction
 - Equipment/Level/4
 - Equipment/Value/Very-Expensive
 - Equipment/Weapon/Light
-title: Stunring
-collection: Equipment
-kind: Compendium
 ---

 ## Stunring

 >As stunstick, but light weapon (difficulty of attack is eased) worn as a set of two rings on the same hand; punch target to use.